FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 Ansible, on the other hand, allows for manual changes but does not automatically implement a tear-down procedure for the environment that has been created.
 This makes Ansible environments, and Ansible code harder to test and maintain, but more suited for environments where traditional IT is still a concern.

 {{ quiz("When would you use Ansible?", [
-    answer("I can use Terraform only once I already have my virtual machines installed.", false), answer("I can use Ansible to partially manage a server and manually configure other parts.", true), answer("I can use Ansible to fully manage my cloud environment.", true), ]) }}
+    answer("I can use Terraform only once I already have my virtual machines installed."), answer("I can use Ansible to partially manage a server and manually configure other parts."), answer("I can use Ansible to fully manage my cloud environment."), ]) }}

 {{ quiz("When would you use Terraform?", [
-    answer("I can use it to install servers and then install the software manually.", false), answer("I can use Terraform to implement immutable infrastructure.", true), answer("I can use Terraform only install software within a virtual machine.", false), ]) }}
+    answer("I can use it to install servers and then install the software manually."), answer("I can use Terraform to implement immutable infrastructure."), answer("I can use Terraform only install software within a virtual machine."), ]) }}

 ## Regulation